Actifio/MaxDB-Windows-VMware-Snapshots/readme.md

 # Background

 If you have a Windows VM running in ESX which is hosting a MaxDB database and you want to create VMware Snapshots where the database is in an Application Consistent state then we can use these scripts.
+The only requirements are:

-VMware tools must be installed and running on the VMware VM.
+1)  VMware tools must be installed and running on the VMware VM.
+2)  The VM cannot be in a Microsoft Cluster (MSCS).
+This is because MSCS requires all adapters to be in bus sharing mode, which blocks VMware snapshots.
+3)  The Actifio Connector does not need to be installed for snapshots to work, but may be needed to assist with co-ordinating mounts.
+4)  The snapshot policy in the Template needs to specify Application Consistency or MaxDB will not be quiesced before each snapshot.

 Effectively the order of events will be:

 1)  Actifio requests an Application Consistent VMware snapshot of the VM
 2)  ESX requests VMware tools running in the VM to run any script located in c:\windows\pre-freeze-script.bat
 3)  ESX takes a snapshot of the VM
 4)  ESX requests VMware tools running in the VM to run any script located in c:\windows\post-thaw-script.bat